renovate-bot/khulnasoft-lab-_-vulx/docs/docs/advanced/modules.md

 !!! warning "EXPERIMENTAL"
     This feature might change without preserving backwards compatibility.

-Trivy provides a module feature to allow others to extend the Trivy CLI without the need to change the Trivy code base.
+Vul provides a module feature to allow others to extend the Vul CLI without the need to change the Vul code base.
 It changes the behavior during scanning by WebAssembly.

 ## Overview
-Trivy modules are add-on tools that integrate seamlessly with Trivy.
+Vul modules are add-on tools that integrate seamlessly with Vul.
-They provide a way to extend the core feature set of Trivy, but without updating the Trivy binary.
+They provide a way to extend the core feature set of Vul, but without updating the Vul binary.

-- They can be added and removed from a Trivy installation without impacting the core Trivy tool.
+- They can be added and removed from a Vul installation without impacting the core Vul tool.
 - They can be written in any programming language supporting WebAssembly.
   - It supports only [TinyGo][tinygo] at the moment.